When using data to garner insights, you need to make sure that you have high-quality data.

 You need to be sure that you’re focusing on the right updates and features.
 If your data is dirty then it will be hard to pinpoint very specific issues that need addressing.

 When you’re working with dirty data, you’ll miss out on the best potential customers to target, and your sales will dwindle.

 So, just how do you ensure that you start out with the clean data you need?

-Data cleaning is not necessarily a “fun” process, but when you break it out into steps, it can be much less daunting.
+Data cleaning is not necessarily a “fun” process, but when you break it out into these 3 steps, it can be much less daunting.

 Data exploring is the first step to data cleaning – basically, a first look at your data.
 For this step, you’ll need to import your data to a spreadsheet, so you can view it properly.

 This way you’ll start having an overview of what the data is about and start seeing patterns of what will eventually need to be cleaned: i.e., what records to remove and what records to clean.

 Excel, Google Sheets, Airtable, and Open Refine, are all great options for this step.
 They all have functionalities to allow you to see a good amount of records at the same time, so you can filter them, search them, etc.

 Additionally, a lot of these tools come with in-built analytics, so you can start gaining some high-level visual insights from your data:

 These will all be helpful to break up and examine your data.